abhiramr/ProjectEuler_Solutions/README.md

-This is a repo to log all the Py code I write in order to solve ProjectEuler.net problems.
+This is a repo to log all the Python and R code I write in order to solve ProjectEuler.net problems.

 Techniques used - Some math formulae.
 Many Brute-force (Elegance required?
 One time thing ille?)